The Science Called Listology

 Lists have existed for a long time, but they have only been studied recently.
 Meet Listology!

 A list, as a word or a phenomenon, is very inconspicuous.
 How long has it been with us?
 In the English language, the word “list” in the required sense was recorded around 1600 [1].
-The meaning of enumeration was given to it by the Italians, who were forming the phenomenon of accounting at that time [2].
+The meaning of enumeration was given to it by the Italians, who were forming how to account for goods and money [2].
 Thus, something that once denoted a border or a piece of fabric began to denote series.

 Despite its honorable age, this phenomenon has not received formal research attention throughout its history.
 At least, it was only in 2017 that a group of medievalists* received a grant to conduct scientific research on the topic of lists.
-A year before that, they applied with the theme “Lists in Literature and Culture: Towards a Listology” [3].
+A year before that, they decided to apply with the theme “Lists in Literature and Culture: Towards a Listology” [3].

 Judging by the dates for which the grant was provided, the research was supposed to end back in 2022.
-However, it appears that the project team continues to work on their creation.
-In 2022–2023, the researchers published three more books:
+However, it turned out that the project team continues to work on the new materials creation, developing the old stories.
+In 2022–2023, the researchers published three more books for the interested readers:

 • Enlistment [7],